yym68686/uni-api/docs/channel-balances.md

 - `subscription`: subscription remaining allowance; `unlimited` represents the sub2api `-1` sentinel.
 Missing data stays null and is not displayed as zero.

+The optional `start_date`, `end_date` and `model` query parameters are forwarded to the upstream usage endpoint.
+Successful responses include `actual_cost_usd`, `actual_cost_samples` and `actual_cost_source` when sub2api provides them.
+This is the provider's own recorded deduction (`actual_cost`), so a wallet top-up is not mistaken for consumption.
+Without `model`, all model rows for the selected key are summed; with `model`, only that model is summed.
+This is a calendar-day aggregate.
+Callers must not display it as an exact rolling 5-minute, 15-minute or 1-hour value.

 Queries use an isolated HTTP client, at most three global upstream requests at once, six-second request timeouts and a 256 KiB response cap.
-Results and failures are cached for five minutes per URL/credential/proxy; concurrent requests for the same tuple are coalesced.
+Results and failures are cached for five minutes per URL/credential/proxy/date/model tuple; concurrent requests for the same tuple are coalesced.
 The cache is bounded to 512 entries.
-Optional sub2api usage queries are restricted to one day.
 Cache timestamps are included; data is volatile and requires no database.

 The frontend fetches balances independently after rendering channel metrics, queries each distinct displayed provider once per refresh and shows unsupported,